chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 Using the `--name` flag, you can also specify the name of a particular test or tests you want to run.
 Let's say, for example, that we only want to run the `test_pass` test.
 We could type the following:

 {% codeblock lang:bash %}
-ruby -r minitest/autorun test/example_test.rb -v -n test_pass
+ruby test/example_test.rb -v -n test_pass
 {% endcodeblock %}

 Minitest converts my input to a Regexp object and uses it to select just the test we want: